TheRealAnonymous008/quartz/content/details/machine learning/Supervised Learning.md

 * A [[Machine Learning]] paradigm which takes in labelled data in order to output a label.

+* Perceptron-based models are **Universal Approximators** in that they can approximate any continuous function to any desired level of accuracy.

 # Topics
 * [[Bayesian Models]]
 * [[Linear Models]]